-38. From October 24, 2016 (being the date when ALA became registered in Ontario) to the date of this Decision, approximately 3,400 Start-ups have raised capital from a syndicate on the platform pursuant to the terms and conditions of the Initial Ontario decision and the Prior CSA Decisions.
-The Filers are in compliance with all of the terms and conditions of the Prior CSA Decisions.
+38. From October 24, 2016 (being the date when ALA became registered in Ontario) to the date of this Decision, 1009 Start-ups have raised capital from a syndicate on the platform pursuant to the terms and conditions of the Initial Ontario decision and the Prior CSA Decision.
+The Filers are in compliance with all of the terms and conditions of the Prior CSA Decision.

 39. Microfunds can be formed by an investor who intends to invest in a portfolio of Start-ups over a specified period and who wishes to make those investment opportunities available to other investors (co-investors) on the same terms and conditions, and who has been reviewed and approved by ALA as described in paragraphs 79 to 87 (a Microfund Lead Investor).

 40. A Microfund Lead Investor requests approval from ALA to establish the microfund.

 41. ALA reviews the request from the Microfund Lead Investor and determines whether to allow the Microfund Lead Investor to form a microfund.
 In reviewing a request to form a microfund, ALA reviews the Microfund Lead Investor and the proposed microfund for all of the following features:

 a.
 The Microfund Lead Investor has been reviewed and approved by ALA as described in paragraphs 79 to 87;